isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Direct School Admission to Crescent Girls' School.md

 </li>
 <li>
 <p>Selection of students will also be based on the character and values displayed
-by candidates, aligned with the Crescent values of Moral Courage, Resilience, Drive, Innovativeness, Empathy and Teamwork.</p>
+by candidates, aligned with the school values of Moral Courage, Resilience, Drive, Innovativeness, Empathy and Teamwork.</p>
 </li>
 <li>